jon-jacky/PyModel/samples/Socket/README.txt

 arguments locally until it is time to invoke the corresponding _return action.

+Here stepper_d itself determines whether each step in the test passes or fails, and, if it fails, constructs the message describing the failure.

-This stepper_d organization is simple but it results in serious limitations.
+This stepper_d organization is straightforward but it results in serious limitations.
 This stepper_d cannot handle nondeterminism nor asynchrony.
 This stepper_d expects that the connection will always accept the entire message passed to send and then return immediately.
 It expects that the next call to recv at the other end of the